|Tech Support - Non-Conversion Radio or 8 Track

 "plastic" (the actual tape material) is moving past all this stuff too.
 This causes static charges to build up,

 constantly charging and discharging as the tape moves along.
 The cure is to move the cartridge around a

 bit, and find the position that results in continuous discharge, in turn producing the least static noise.

 If the noise cannot be completely removed, try playing the machine without a tape inserted (requires

 manual activation of the tape-in switch).
 If the static noise is still there, the machine requires service, up

-to and possibly including the playback head.
+to and possibly including replacement of the playback head.
 This condition is not covered by warranty.